aws/aws-emr-containers-best-practices/content/storage/docs/spark/ebs.md

 ```

 **Observed Behavior:**
-When the job gets started an EBS volume is provisioned dynamically by the EBS CSI driver and mounted to the driver pod.
-You can exec into the driver container to verify that the EBS volume is mounted.
-Also, you can verify the mount from driver pod spec.
+When the job gets started an EBS volume is provisioned dynamically by the EBS CSI driver and mounted to the driver and executor pods.
+You can exec into the driver / executor container to verify that the EBS volume is mounted.
+Also, you can verify the mount from driver / executor pod spec.

 ```